hkoosha/netty-functional/README.md

-This library allows you to program netty handlers functionaly instead of implementing a full fledged channel handler or extending an adapter.
+This library allows you to program netty handlers functionally instead of implementing a full fledged channel handler or extending an adapter.